Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: The Effect of Pre-Training Bias on Answer Generation

-\paragraph{Interpretation.} For niche subjects, the model enters a knowledge-seeking mode, heavily relying on snippets to compensate for sparse priors.
-Retrieved evidence directly influences rankings, and grounding constraints materially alter outcomes.
-Retrieval enables knowledge \emph{construction}, not just reinforcement.
+\paragraph{Interpretation.} For niche or low-coverage subjects, the model enters a \emph{knowledge-seeking mode}, relying heavily on provided snippets to compensate for missing or uncertain priors.
+Retrieved evidence exerts a direct influence on the final ranking, and grounding constraints materially alter outcomes.
+This behavior suggests that retrieval is essential not merely for citation reinforcement but for the \emph{construction} of knowledge itself when pre-training coverage is sparse.